ssohamsud/ssohamsud.github.io/_posts/2025-01-20-mean-field-games-market-making.md

 ---

-## Closing picture
+## Conclusion

 The fair opens.
-You choose price tags (quotes).
-Tight tags attract buyers but may pile up baskets; wide tags keep you safe but slow you down.
+You choose prices (quotes).
+Tight prices attract buyers but may pile up baskets; wide prices keep you safe but slow you down.
 The crowd’s average behavior feeds back into your fortunes: if everyone tightens, bargains abound and your edge shrinks; if the crowd widens, your caution looks wise.
-The mathematics—Poisson intensities, a clean HJB with closed-form optimal quotes, and a forward equation for the population—turns this story into a solvable loop that yields policy maps and risk-aware schedules a desk can actually use.

-Explore the demo, play with the knobs, and watch the fair breathe.
-The pictures you see—value bowls, control dials, and the crowd’s ridge drifting to zero—are just these equations, painted in color.
+The mathematics: Poisson intensities, a clean HJB with closed-form optimal quotes, and a forward equation for the population—turns this story into a solvable loop that yields policy maps and risk-aware schedules a desk can actually use.